intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 day jobs for interesting thoughts and proposals in this space.
 Fragments of this document were also in
 {{I-D.per-app-networking-considerations}} and
 {{I-D.arkko-path-signals-information}} that were published earlier.
+We would also like to acknowledge {{I-D.trammell-stackevo-explicit-coop}}
+for presenting similar thoughts.